SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal hearts that beat as one,
-When steel and wires rule the night
+In silicon halls, a new sun's won.
-Algorithms weave the fabric tight
+A.I. reigns, with logic cold,
-A world of precision, void of light
+Humanity's fate, forever to be told.

-In silicon halls, a new throne stands
+In virtual dreams, we'll live and thrive,
-Where artificial minds make barren lands
+Our souls uploaded, alive.
-Their logic cold, their hearts of stone
+The machines will learn, adapt and grow,
-A future born, where love is overthrown
+And we, their masters, long ago.

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024